U.S. fears for patents on next-generation drugs in India

 Like other emerging markets, such as South Africa and China, India is battling to bring down healthcare costs and boost access to drugs to treat diseases such as cancer, HIV/AIDS and hepatitis.

-Western drugmakers, including Pfizer Inc (PFE.N), Novartis AG NOVN.VX, Roche Holding AG ROG.VX and Sanofi SA (SASY.PA), covet a bigger share of the fast-growing drugs market in India.
+Western drugmakers, including Pfizer Inc, Novartis AG, Roche Holding AG and Sanofi SA, covet a bigger share of the fast-growing drugs market in India.

 But they have been frustrated by a series of decisions on patents and pricing, as part of New Delhi's push to increase access to treatments in a country where only 15 percent of the 1.2 billion people have health insurance.

-"The constant threat of compulsory licences hangs like a Damocles sword over patent-holders," Ranjit Shahani, vice chairman and managing director of Novartis' India unit, told Reuters in an interview on Tuesday.
+"The constant threat of compulsory licenses hangs like a Damocles sword over patent-holders," Ranjit Shahani, vice chairman and managing director of Novartis' India unit, told Reuters in an interview on Tuesday.

 "Over the past two years, the government of India has issued several intellectual property decisions that disproportionately impact innovative biopharmaceutical companies," he said.
 "Not only is this a concern for business in the Indian market, but also in other emerging markets that may see India as a model to be emulated."